ThrosturX/trace-mutants/README.md

 # `trace-mutants`

-This repository contains two packages, `trace-extract` and `mutant-gen`.
+This repository contains two packages, `trace-extract` and `evaluate-mutants`.
 The former concerns extracting traces from a state space and generating test cases whereas the latter is a test-bed to evaluate whether or not mutants are being killed, given the supplied traces.